COVID-19 – latest from the GFCF

-The GFCF wants to play a positive role in responding to the Coronavirus.
-For the foreseeable future, we will focus our efforts and resources on supporting our global network of community philanthropy partners to respond to the Coronavirus, both in the short and longer term.
+The GFCF wants to play a positive role in responding to COVID-19.
+For the foreseeable future, we will focus our efforts and resources on supporting our global network of community philanthropy partners to respond to COVID-19, both in the short and longer term.

 We strongly believe that investment in local community-based, community philanthropy organizations, which are rooted in and trusted by the people they serve and that are deliberately inclusive of the most marginalized and vulnerable members of community, must be an essential part of any immediate and long-term response.